mk-knight23/MK-ALL-REPOS/README.md

-# This wll contain all Major Repos BY MK KNIGHT KAZI
+# This wll contain all Repos BY MK KNIGHT KAZI

 #               HTML , CSS AND JS